salient-labs/toolkit/README.md

 ## Using `Console` for terminal output and logging

 > You don't have to use `Lkrms\Console` for message logging, but `lkrms/util`
-> uses it internally, so becoming familiar with its default behaviour is
+> uses it internally, so it's worth knowing its default behaviour.
-> recommended.

 To make it easier to create readable terminal output and log entries, the [`Lkrms\Console\Console`][Console.php] class provides: